Skip to main content

 • Kanban stays the source of truth for task state

-If Runs becomes the main place people track work, the Team model is usually drifting too close to raw execution details.
+If Execution Runs becomes the main place people track work, the Team model is usually drifting too close to raw execution details.

 Typical Workflow